As a publisher, sometimes you come across projects that can

 unexpectedly reshape the direction of your company and your life.

-Take the subject of food and your health—Part One.
+Take the subject of supplements and your health—Part Three.

 To see some of my previous posts, I invite you to visit our website at www.squareonepublishers.com, and click the “NOTES FROM” tab.